KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 When we produce a result we need a defined way to tell whether it is good or bad.

-With a handful of values we might be able to do this `by looking closely`, however, with millions or billions this hopeless.
+With a handful of values we might be able to do this *by looking closely*, however, with millions or billions this is hopeless.

 So, what are we looking for?
 Randomness, right? - Hmm ... :confused: